ygcha/DH110-CHRISTINACHA/assignment06/README.md

 ### **Here is the link to the Figma pages:**
 - [LINK](https://www.figma.com/file/x0t5CUcYqjtNwrYgzNVRU7/?node-id=0%3A1) to screen designs with saved graphic design system information (fonts/sizes, colors, and grid layouts).
-- [LINK](https://www.figma.com/file/x0t5CUcYqjtNwrYgzNVRU7/?node-id=26%3A1646) to digitized wireflow w/ the designs implemeneted to the rest of my wireframes.
+- [LINK](https://www.figma.com/file/x0t5CUcYqjtNwrYgzNVRU7/?node-id=26%3A1646) to digitized wireflow w/ the designs implemented to the rest of my wireframes.
 - [LINK](https://www.figma.com/proto/x0t5CUcYqjtNwrYgzNVRU7/Assignment06?page-id=26%3A1646&node-id=26%3A1647&viewport=241%2C48%2C0.17&scaling=min-zoom&starting-point-node-id=26%3A1647) to the prototype with the designs.
 ---
 ## Screen Design